Dr Jonathan James

 - ES50073: Research Methods in Economics and Finance (See Moodle course - University of Bath users only)

 Belot, M., James, J. and Nolen, P., 2016.
-Forthcoming.
 Incentives and Children's Dietary Choice: A Field Experiment in Primary Schools.
 Journal of Health Economics

 Belot, M. and James, J., 2016.
 Partner selection into policy relevant field experiments.
 Journal of Economic Behavior and Organization, 123, pp. 31-56.